 Head of Department: Miss Kathryn Rawlinson

-Geography is a compulsory part of the curriculum for girls in Remove to Upper Fourth, after which it proves to be a very popular subject to follow at GCSE and A level, due in part to the specialist teaching, breadth of topics covered and the opportunities for exciting fieldwork trips.
+Geography is a compulsory part of the curriculum for girls in Remove (Year 7) to Upper Fourth (Year 9), after which it proves to be a very popular subject to follow at GCSE and A level, due in part to the specialist teaching, breadth of topics covered and the opportunities for exciting fieldwork trips.

 After an introduction to the subject in the first term of Remove, we explore human and physical issues in the UK including settlement and flooding.
-Throughout the Remove we build up the students’ geographical skills in map reading, graphicacy and numeracy.
+Throughout the Remove year, we build up the pupils’ geographical skills in map reading, graphicacy and numeracy.

-In the Upper Fourth, we begin our GCSE studies with the topic of ecosystems, including tropical rainforests and cold environments.
+The Upper Fourth begin their GCSE studies with the topic of ecosystems, including tropical rain forests and cold environments.
 We also investigate the changing economic world with a focus on case studies of places with contrasting levels of development.

-In the Upper Fifth, students start the year with the exciting topic Hazardous Earth.
-In addition to Earthquakes and Volcanoes, students also look at the challenges that extreme weather creates.
+The Upper Fifth commence the year with the exciting topic, Hazardous Earth.
+In addition to Earthquakes and Volcanoes, pupils also look at the challenges that extreme weather creates.

 The girls take part in a two-day residential field trip where they learn essential geographical fieldwork skills at an FSC Field Centre.
 This is to prepare them for their Paper 3 fieldwork paper.

-In the Upper Sixth, the girls are given time to complete their NEA in class alongside lessons in the Geography of Health and Earth’s Life Support Systems.
+Upper Sixth girls are given time to complete their NEA in class alongside lessons in the Geography of Health and Earth’s Life Support Systems.
 Earth’s Life Support Systems focuses on the importance of the Carbon and Water Cycle in Global Systems; while the Geography of Health looks at global patterns of disease and the issues presented by contagious and non-contagious diseases.

 As well as this academic fieldwork, our geographers also have the opportunity to travel to Iceland, Costa Rica and Naples as part of optional curriculum enhancement trips.